-The RC has 3 members, comprising independent directors, namely Mr. Andrew Suckling (chairman), Mr. 6.2, 6.4 Kuah Boon Wee and Mr. Tang Wee Loke.
+The RC has 3 members, comprising independent directors, namely Mr. Andrew Suckling (chairman), Mr. 6.1, 6.2 Kuah Boon Wee and Mr. Tang Wee Loke.
 The RC has access to external consultants for expert advice on executive compensation, if necessary.
-No external consultant was deemed necessary to be engaged during the financial year 2022.
+No external consultant was deemed necessary to be engaged during the financial year 2023.

-The RC reviews all aspects of directors' and key management's remuneration.
-The key terms of reference of the 6.1 RC are:
+The RC reviews all aspects of directors' and key management's remuneration including termination terms, to 1.4, 6.1 ensure they are fair.
+The key terms of reference of the RC are: